OlaKa/Weather-Webb/README.md

+# Webbapplikations

-# Webbapplikations is a repository with different webapplikations using public API, HTM, CSS and Javascript.
+Is a repository with different webapplikations using public API, HTM, CSS and Javascript.

+For the Weather app API is from Apixu.com